 To conform to SIVP, identity verification shall be performed prior to the issuance of all OATI webCARES Digital Certificates.
+The Applicant's name, address, and the authenticity of the certificate request shall be verified.

 To meet the requirements, SOs can verify the identity of Subscribers in one of three ways.